microchip-pic-avr-examples/pic18f56q71-morse-code-mplab-mcc/README.md

 ### Dual Input Debouncer

-This demo allows users to either use the button on the Curiosity Nano (SW0) or to connect up their own button or input source.
-To support this operating mode, both inputs are connected via NAND (in CLC4) to make a single output for the input debouncer.
+This demo allows users to either use the button on the Curiosity Nano (SW0) or to connect their own button or input source.
+To implement this functionality, both inputs are connected via a NAND (in CLC4) to make a single output for the input debouncer.

-The input debouncer is the 2 CLC configuration discussed in [this example](https://github.com/microchip-pic-avr-examples/pic18f16q40-clc-switch-debouncing).
+The input debouncer utilized in this example is the 2 CLC configuration discussed in [Switch Debouncing with the PIC18F16Q40](https://github.com/microchip-pic-avr-examples/pic18f16q40-clc-switch-debouncing).

 ### Receiver Multiplexer